We are located just outside the City Centre on the beautiful Exeter Historic Quayside.

 Without this policy our staff and premises alcohol licence could be at risk, and so we thank you for your understanding.

-For the past four years we have been supporting charities through donations from our Hawaiian pizza sales, themed events and customer collections.
-Over these years we have donated more than £10,000.
+For the past five years we have been supporting charities through donations from our Hawaiian pizza sales, themed events and customer collections.
+Over these years we have donated more than £16,000.
 This year we have selected two local charities to support through our Making a Difference scheme.

 For over 24 years St Petrock’s has been the first point of contact for people who are homeless or vulnerably housed in Exeter and the surrounding areas.
 It offers its own routes to accommodation in addition to basic survival services, advice and support.
 Its work tackles not only the issue of homelessness but also the accompanying factors, such as anti-social behaviour and wider social inclusion issues.